MartijnHols/DMEC-web-engineering/unit01/README.md

 ## Preparation 2: Q&A
-[Please post 2 questions, remarks, or discussion items regarding to the literature and video's for this session.](https://gist.github.com/theotheu/49fb04dff54b6c3e7d58)
+[Please post 2 questions, remarks, or discussion items regarding to the literature and video's for this session.]
+(../../../issues/1)

 ## Submission Form
 Please use the [this form](https://docs.google.com/forms/d/1WARmG2ku6lpWlFrVHXrAEkzCcVsyqVIDDB8TkQJ9kzM/viewform?usp=send_form)